NotAhad/Taskly/src/README.md

    npm start

    This command starts the development server.
 Open http://localhost:3000 to view the application in your browser.

 ## Usage

 **Login:**
 On load, the application displays a login screen.
 Use the credentials from the pre-populated local storage (for admin or employee).
 For example:
 Admin: a1@gg.com
 Employee: e1@gg.com (or others from the local storage data)

 **Admin Dashboard:**

--Task Management: Create tasks using the form in the dashboard.
+- **Task Management:** Create tasks using the form in the dashboard.
 On task creation, the selected employee’s task list and task counts update.
--Activity Panels: View user task statistics and activity logs with smooth drag scrolling.
+- **Activity Panels:** View user task statistics and activity logs with smooth drag scrolling.

 **Employee Dashboard:**

--View your assigned tasks and their statuses.
+- **View your assigned tasks and their statuses.**
--Accept or decline tasks using the provided interface.
+- **Accept or decline tasks using the provided interface.**

 ## Future Improvements